Trump defends Supreme Court nominee, accuser faces deadline

 “But I can only say this: he’s such an outstanding man - very hard for me to imagine that anything happened,” Trump said.

 “If she shows up, that would be wonderful.
-If she doesn’t show up, that would be unfortunate,” Trump added, referring to the committee testimony.
+If she doesn’t show up, that would be unfortunate,” Trump added, calling the situation “very unfair” to his nominee.

 Ford has accused Kavanaugh of attacking her and trying to remove her clothing while he was drunk at a party in 1982 when he was 17 years old and she was 15.
-Ford’s lawyers said in a letter to Grassley on Tuesday that she has faced “vicious harassment and even death threats” since coming forward on Sunday.
+Ford’s lawyers said in a letter to Grassley on Tuesday she has faced “vicious harassment and even death threats” since coming forward on Sunday.
 Grassley said he was disturbed to learn of the threats.

-“I hope that Dr. Ford will reconsider and testify before the Senate Judiciary Committee on Monday,” Senator Susan Collins said on Twitter.
-She is a moderate Republican whose vote could be crucial to Kavanaugh’s chances for Senate confirmation.

 The confirmation fight comes just weeks before Nov.
 6 mid-term congressional elections in which Democrats seek to win control of Congress from the Republicans.

-Any defections from Republicans’ narrow Senate majority could sink the nomination and deal a major setback to Trump.
-He has otherwise been successful at appointing more conservatives to the high court and the broader federal judiciary.
+Any defections from Republicans’ narrow Senate majority could sink the nomination and deal a major setback to Trump, who has been appointing more conservatives to the high court and the broader federal judiciary.

-Republican panel member Lindsey Graham said on Twitter that requiring an FBI investigation of a 36-year-old allegation “is not about finding the truth, but delaying the process till after the midterm elections.”
+Republican panel member Lindsey Graham said on Twitter requiring an FBI investigation of a 36-year-old allegation “is not about finding the truth, but delaying the process till after the midterm elections.”

 The Justice Department has said the FBI sent Ford’s initial letter making the allegation against Kavanaugh to the White House and considers its role in the matter complete.